paradoxysm/kdtrees/doc/pydoc/doc_utils.md

 **Parameters**
 ```
-obj1 : array-like or object, default=()
+obj1 : array-like or scalar or object
+	array-like or scalar where the last axis denotes the features.
+	If `accept` is an object, it can be this type.

+obj2 : array-like or scalar or object
-	Tuple of array-like objects where the last axis denotes the features.
+	array-like or scalar where the last axis denotes the features.

-l : bool
-	`l` should be set to True if `args` is a tuple where every
-	item is semantically a list of items.
+	If `accept` is an object, it can be this type.

 accept : None or object, default=None
 	Accept override type.
-Check the dimensionality attribute of this object
+Use the `distance` function of this type.
 ```

 **Returns**
 ```
-dim : int
+distance : int
-	The dimensionality of all given arguments.
+	The distance between `obj1` and `obj2`.
 ```